 - Strong enough to withstand re-expansion of the lung within 2 minutes of application2,3

-- Able to expand and contract during respiration
+- Highly elastic to allow the lung to expand and contract naturally during respiration

-1. Davol Inc. In Vitro Bench Testing.
+3. Davol Inc. In Vitro Bench Testing.
 Data on File.
-Preclinical data may not correlate to outcomes in humans.
+In vitro test results may not correlate to clinical performance.

 4. Brunelli et al. Predictors of prolonged air leak after pulmonary lobectomy.
 Ann Thorac Surg 2004; 77: 1205-1210.
 Based on the reported incidence of prolonged postoperative air leak.

 5. Okereke, I, Murthy, SC, Alster, JM, Blackstone, EH, Rice, TW.
 Characterization and Importance of Air Leak After Lobectomy.
 Ann Thorac Surg 2005;79:1167-1173.

 6. Estimated based on 4Q 2014 sales data and an estimate of 1.2 mL kits per procedure.